Diego-LC/Diego-LC/README.md

 ### Hi there 👋👋👋
-- 🌱 I’m currently studing civil engieener in computer cience in La Frontera Temuco University
+- 🌱 I’m currently studying Civil Engineering in Computer Science at La Frontera Temuco University
 <!--
 **Diego-LC/Diego-LC** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.